Women on the Line

 So does any woman, to judge by "Multiply Identify Her," at the International Center of Photography through September 2.
 The curator, Marina Chao, hits all the right buttons, no doubt, from Postmodernism to pride in gender and a woman's self-image.
 The nine artists leave open whether they are asserting themselves, multiplying themselves, or tearing themselves to pieces.
 (Horn herself has used anything from Isabelle Huppert to sculpture as a stand-in and has said that her gender neutral name gave her an advantage.)
 Geta Brǎtescu calls that much more attention to her four eyes by placing them in an old wood frame.
 This is mirroring, but also self-imagining and displacement.
 Lorna Simpson's Easy to Remember (Denver Art Museum, 2001)

 The theme allows a mix of stills and video.
 (ICP has seemed restless with photography since its move to the Bowery, although Henri Cartier-Bresson and Elliott Erwitt reign for now upstairs.)
 Either way, nothing comes unaltered from the camera.
-Christina Fernandez seems all the more personal with her features displaced, in black and white, but her Chicana feminism, as with Amalia Mesa-Bains, becomes itself an alter ego.
+Christina Fernandez seems all the more personal with her features displaced, in black and white, but her Chicana feminism, as with Amalia Mesa-Bains and what she calls Domesticanx, becomes itself an alter ego.
 Stephanie Dinkins goes face to face with BINA48 (alias Breakthrough Intelligence via Neural Architecture, 48 exaflops per second), with the advice to "befriend a bot."
 They look equally cuddly and equally chilling.

 The theme allows, too, an artist as dedicated to painting as Mickalene Thomas.
 The show looks better for foray into her multi-channel video, and so does Thomas.
 She seems more disarmingly herself, without the patterning and gilding.
 She is also more disarmingly others.
 She lip-syncs to Eartha Kitt, and so does the artist's significant other.
 Kitt appears, too, and the threesome could pass for one.